alberto-rj/100-days-css-challenge/day-006-profile/README.md

-# Day 004 - Loading | 100 Days CSS Challenge
+# Day 006 - Profile | 100 Days CSS Challenge

-This is a CSS challenge from [100 DAYS CSS](https://100dayscss.com/days/4) website.
+This is a CSS challenge from [100 DAYS CSS](https://100dayscss.com/days/6) website.

 ## My solution